-Singapore is such a place that can be visited throughout the year, however, the best time to visit Singapore for honeymoon is November to June because a lot of festivals are celebrated during the time making the place even livelier.
+Singapore is such a place that can be visited throughout the year, however, the best time to visit Singapore for honeymoon is Feb to April as it is extremely pleasent for outdoor activities.

 Ideal duration and average cost for honeymoon in Singapore